 Maria sat with him.
 They talked, watched TV, eat and drank.
 Andre insists there was no pain or discomfort.

 At 1:20 PM, about 5 hours after they had begun, he was finished.
 Andre saw the small bag of his marrow (250ml).
 It would immediately be processed and sent to a patient.
-His donation would save their life.
+His donation would save that patients life.

 He was asked to stand up and walk around a bit.
 They asked if he felt dizzy, or if he had any numbness.
 He said he felt fine.

-The nurses on the floor clapped for him and sent him home.
+The nurses on the floor all clapped for him and sent him home.

 Andre said the process was easy, and he is excited that he was able to play a role in saving another person’s life.

 We are grateful that he joined the registry and said “yes” when he received the call to donate his bone marrow.
 We are thankful that he has allowed us to share his story with you.